 8 Facts About Food Insecurity and Child Hunger in America

-For millions of children across the United States, access to healthy, consistent meals is becoming more difficult every day.
-In a matter of months, the COVID-19 pandemic has exacerbated the long-time issue of food insecurity in the United States, defined as the inability to reliably access affordable and nutritious food.
-Now more than ever, more families are struggling to make ends meet.
-Coupled with rising unemployment rates and changes in access to school-based support systems like free lunches, food insecurity has doubled overall and tripled amongst households with children.
+Every day, and even on Thanksgiving, millions of children across the country do not have access to healthy, consistent meals.
+In a matter of months, the COVID-19 pandemic has exacerbated the long-time issue of food insecurity.
+Coupled with rising unemployment rates and changes in access to school-based support systems like free or subsidized lunches, food insecurity has doubled overall and tripled amongst households with children.

 Here are eight facts about food insecurity and child hunger in America and its continued impact.

 The impact of COVID-19 has been felt in every community throughout the United States.
 As unemployment rates continue to rise, previous improvements in the rate of food insecurity are slowly being erased.
 The greatest impact will be felt by those who were already food insecure, where critical support systems such as soup kitchens or food pantries are struggling to meet the increase in demand.
 When it comes to school-provided lunches, COVID has put further strain on an already stressed system: 30 million children rely on school-provided meals for one or more of their meals.
 With many schools still relying on remote learning, limiting access to school lunches, more and more children are going hungry.